ashish-d/k2f-portal-pages/installation.md

 ### Installation

-Follow the [readme] to get started.
+Follow the [wiki] to get started.
 It includes instructions for using this plugin with iOS and Android devices.
 Currently, the plugin supports Kandy mobile SDK 1.6 for Android and iOS.

 ##### Getting Started
 This plugin defines a global `Kandy` object, which provide an easy way to interact with Kandy services.